How to Disavow Links in Google and Bing: An Instructional Guide

 Editor’s note: For an updated guide, please see our Complete Guide to Disavowing Links for Google and Bing.

 To help our clients who would like to use the disavow links tools from Google and Bing, this is an instructional guide.

-It’s important to note that Google strongly advises against using the disavow links tool unless it is the last available option and will be implemented by a highly technical power user of Webmaster Tools.
+It’s important to note that Google strongly advises against using the disavow links tool unless it is the last available option and will be implemented by a highly technical power user of webmaster tools.
 Incorrect use of the disavow links tool can harm Google’s evaluation of that site’s rankings and is a difficult process to reverse.

 Introduction to Disavow Links

 In this 9+ minute video, Google’s ambassador to webmasters and SEOs Matt Cutts tells us why a disavow links tool exists, who might need to use it, and how to use it.
-It’s a helpful introduction to the topic of harmful links.
+It’s a helpful introduction to the SEO topic of harmful links.

 Who Might Consider Using Disavow Links Tools